Writings and Perambulations#

 DIRECTOR OF DATA SCIENCE/ML/AI AND TECHNICAL LEAD/STRATEGIC VISION

-Served as Director of Data Science/Machine Learning/Artificial Intelligence strategy and innovation initiatives.
+Served as director of Data Science/Machine Learning/Artificial Intelligence strategy and innovation initiatives.

 Led a growing team of Data Scientists working to drive biological research and accelerate product development.